IGSR/igsr-web/CONTRIBUTING.md

 ## Writing the Page

 By default pages are rendered using Markdown.
 A lightweight markup language.
+GitHub provides some good guides on [how to write pages in Markdown](https://help.github.com/articles/markdown-basics/).
 You can also write content in HTML should you wish.
 All Jekyll pages are templates.
 Content can be injected into them using [pre-set lists of data](http://jekyllrb.com/docs/datafiles) and written using [filters](http://jekyllrb.com/docs/templates/).
 They are exceptionally configurable.
 [Jekyll docs](http://jekyllrb.com/docs/) are a good place to find more information.

 #### Inserting Internal HTML links